 Aside from telling us what to buy, AI can also create pretty darn good content for the web, social media, and more.
 In fact, it’s reported that 12% of businesses use AI chatbots like ChatGPT for content creation.
 (But don’t worry, content marketers — these bots aren’t coming for your jobs.)

 Similarly, augmented (AR) and virtual reality (VR) are being incorporated into more and more mainstream marketing and sales tactics.
 For example, consumers can now imagine a piece of furniture to scale in their homes or upload a selfie to virtually try on a new lipstick before buying.

 Influencer marketing has continued to grow in prominence, with brands increasingly recognizing the power of social media influencers in reaching their target audiences.

 The global influencer marketing platform industry is expected to reach $69.92 billion by 2029.
 This growth is driven by the increasing number of people using social media and the rise of micro-influencers, who have smaller but highly engaged followings.

 One of the key reasons for the popularity of influencer marketing is the authenticity and trust that influencers can bring to a brand's message.

 Consumers are more likely to trust recommendations from people they follow on social media than traditional advertising.
 In fact, 63% of consumers trust influencers more than brands, and 58% have made a purchase based on an influencer's recommendation.

-As a result, brands are investing more in influencer marketing campaigns, with the average influencer marketing budget doubling from 2021 to 2023, according to the same report by Influencer Marketing Hub.
+As a result, brands are investing more in influencer marketing campaigns, with the average influencer marketing budget increasing nearly 16% from 2023 to 2024.

 5. Investments in Online Events Are Still Worthwhile